-Training will be starting at 9:00 on the 11th at HKIEd SC and should be finished by 11am so both the Tai Po bus and the Tuen Mun bus will leave HKIEd SC at 11:15am.
+Training will be starting at 9:00 on the 29th November at HKIEd SC for Minis and should be finished by 11am so both the Tai Po bus and the Tuen Mun bus will leave HKIEd SC at 11:15am.
 The Tuen Mun bus will be picking up at TSW rail station, V city, Gold Coast and Tsuen Wan.
 For details please see here

 If you are planning to re-join us, we would ask you to visit the membership page of the website here and complete the Membership application form.
 We also have a Flying Kukris parent help list which we would appreciate you having a look at and seeing where you can help.